romantomjak/romantomjak.com/content/posts/managing-docker-compose-secrets.md

   - SECRET_KEY
 ```

-Please note the last item in the array (`SECRET_KEY`).
-This tells docker compose to resolve the environment variable on the machine on which the compose is running on.
+Please note that last item in the array - the `SECRET_KEY`.
+Specifying only a key tells docker compose to resolve the environment variable on the machine on which the compose is running on.
 Yes!
 We're on to something here!

 ## Vaults for storing secrets

-After a couple of days when I finally "understood" how to use cryptographic functions in Go, I've managed to conjure [env-vault](https://github.com/romantomjak/env-vault)!
+After a couple of days once I finally "understood" how to use cryptographic functions in Go, I've managed to conjure [env-vault](https://github.com/romantomjak/env-vault)!
 A convenient way to launch a program with environment variables populated from an encrypted file.

 Once you've got `env-vault` installed, you can create a Vault using the `create` sub-command.
 Let's create a vault named `prod.env` to hold our production secrets: